rht-labs/enablement-docs/facilitation/00-setup/README.md

 * LOTS of wall space (more than you could think.... we may need to supplement with "portable wall" boards)
 * Projector that supports HDMI
 * Ability to play sound from laptop
-* Strong WiFi (all delegates will need to be connected throughout the course)
+* Strong WiFi (all delegates will need to be connected throughout the Enablement)
 * At least one break out area - ideally a small room near the main room